captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Now it is I who hold the full power of the throne.
-For it descends to me after the double death on a single day of the brothers Eteocles and Polyneices.
+For it falls to me after the double death on a single day of the brothers Eteocles and Polyneices.

 ---